(55638) 2002 VE95

-' (provisional designation ') is a trans-Neptunian object from the outermost region of the Solar System.
+' is a trans-Neptunian object from the outermost region of the Solar System.
 It was discovered on 14 November 2002, by astronomers with the Near-Earth Asteroid Tracking program at the Palomar Observatory in California, United States.
 This resonant trans-Neptunian object is a member of the plutino population, locked in a 2:3 resonance with Neptune.
 The object is likely of primordial origin with a heterogeneous surface and a notably reddish color (RR) attributed to the presence of methanol and tholins.
 It has a poorly defined rotation period of 6.8 hours and measures approximately 250 km in diameter.

 Orbit and classification

 belongs to the plutino population, named after its largest member, Pluto.
 Plutinos are resonant trans-Neptunian objects, that are locked in a stable 2:3 mean-motion resonance with Neptune, orbiting the Sun twice for every three orbits Neptune does.
 They form a significantly large part of the inner Kuiper belt, as hundreds of these objects have already been discovered.

 This minor planet orbits the Sun at a distance of 27.9–50.4 AU once every 245 years and 3 months (89,562 days; semi-major axis of 39.18 AU).
 Its orbit has an eccentricity of 0.29 and an inclination of 16° with respect to the ecliptic.
 On 29 June 2001, it came to perihelion and has since been moving away from the Sun.
 Due to precovery images recovered from the Digitized Sky Survey, the body's observation arc begins already in October 1990, or 12 years prior to its official discovery observation by astronomers with the Near-Earth Asteroid Tracking at Palomar.